syl20lego/rn-skeleton/README.md

 export default [fetchUsersSaga];
 ```

-We destructure all actions in a common action creator
+We javascript destructing for all actions in a common action creator

 ```actions/index.js```